julioespin/julioespin.github.io/Python_Engineering_Project.md

 This is odd to see because we should expect to see the % Iron Concentrate to have a strong negative correlation with % Silica Concentrate.
 As iron is separated and purified from the other elements, the % Silica Concentrate measured from the iron sample should decrease.
 Although the correlation matrix shows a negative value, indicating a negative correlation, the correlation coefficient is not significant to show that there is a strong correlation between the variables.

 The last thing was to create a line plot for each of the important variables using a for loop to see how the variables change throughout the day.
-The for loop allows me to repeat a set of intstructions until the set is complete
+The for loop allows me to repeat a set of intstructions until the set is complete.

 <img src="images/Python_Engineering_Project_graphs.png"/>
 <img src="images/Python_Engineering_Project_grapsh_iron conc.png"/>